Exciting New Vase and Container Styles

 David Austin History Sir David Austin began breeding climbing and shrub garden roses in the early 1960s and wanted to bring the same lovely roses to the commercial cut rose market.
 The breeding program for David Austin’s luxury cut roses began over 15 years ago and was dedicated to bringing the beauty of garden roses to the commercial cut floral market.
 The David Austin company developed the requirements for durability of transport, long vase life and was able to retain the “fragrance and charisma of the beautiful roses.”
 In 2008, David Austin introduced its luxury cut garden roses to the United States a year after doing so to the European market.

-Here are a few tips from the website that will help you work with delicate cut garden roses:
+Here are a few tips on the website that will help you work with delicate cut garden roses:

 - David Austin’s garden roses are cut at a slightly later stage than ordinary roses, allowing them to ripen for longer on the plant.